kaonone/web3-wallets-kit/README.md

 # Web3 Wallets Kit [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-This package is for connecting to Ethereum wallets, for example, to Metamask.
-With web3-wallets-kit, you can create Web3WalletsManager and connect to your wallet using one of the supported wallet integrations.
+This kit will help connect you dApp to different Ethereum wallets, e.g. Metamask.
+With web3-wallets-kit, you can create Web3WalletsManager and connect your dApp to the wallet of your choice using one of the supported wallet integrations.

 ## Wallet integrations: